jaxlub/UVM_Proteomics/README.md

 5. The number of amino acids on either side of the modified amino acid to extract from the Master protein (default is num=7)

 ### The output
-- an .xlsx file with additional columns
+- an .csv file with additional columns
    - accession
    - start
    - end